b9Joker108/SeedVault.L-GPT/README.md

 fecund project outline, to list the required skills (from a rudimentary or skill audit), to realise a working prototype:

-Our SeedVault.L-GPT / Project FireSeed, is an ambitious and innovative idea, that aims to create a local GPT and associated toolkit and auditing system that functions as an interrogable and actionable knowledge 'seed vault' repository and associated technology, for humanity in case of a cataclysm or apocalypse.
-It is initially inspired by my experience of the world and concomitant worldview, as well as initially informed by a YouTube video that showcases the rudimentary process and framework, of how to capture, store and secure the fundamental aspects of human knowledge in an intelligent and interrogable system, in our own homes, using a localised free and open-source, large language model (LLM).
+Our **SeedVault.L-GPT** / **Project FireSeed**, is an ambitious and innovative initiative, that aims to create localised, portable and decentralised GPT, associated toolkit and auditing system, that functions as an interrogable and actionable knowledge 'seed vault' repository, with concomitant and associated technology and information, for humanity in case of a  cataclysm or apocalypse.
+It is initially inspired by b9Joker108’s lived experience of the world and resultant worldview, as well as initially informed by a YouTube video (embedded herewith) that showcases the rudimentary process and framework, of how to capture, store and secure the fundamental aspects of human knowledge in an intelligent and interrogable system, that is localised, decentralised, portable and founded upon free and open-source, large language models (LLMs).

-Based on a rudimentary project analysis, the following skill areas have been identified in a general prohect skills audit, to realise a working project prototype and bring it to fruition:
+Based on a rudimentary project analysis, the following skill areas have been identified in a generalised project skills' audit, to realise a working project prototype and bring it to fruition:

 - **Shell scripting and Python programming:** These are the core skills that you will need to create the scripts and the graphical user interface (GUI) for your project.
 You will also need